kai-nehler/mantar/README.md

 sum_result
 #> The density of the estimated network is 0.250
 #>
-#> Network was estimated using neighborhood selection with a penalty term of log(n)
+#> Network was estimated using neighborhood selection on data with missing values.
+#> Missing data were handled using 'two-step-em'.
+#> Stacked multiple imputation was performed with 20 imputations.
-#> and the 'and' rule for the inclusion of edges based on a full data set.
+#> The penalty term was log(n) and the 'and' rule was used for edge inclusion.
 #>
 #> The sample sizes used for the nodewise regressions were as follows:
 #> EmoReactivity     TendWorry    StressSens     SelfAware     Moodiness